Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 <img width="918" height="169" alt="Screenshot SA 11" src="https://github.com/user-attachments/assets/0f6b6fc0-1779-4393-b3f8-6813f0be80e1" />
 The image below shows the remaining errors and score after fixing the function-redifined errors.
 <img width="912" height="97" alt="Screenshot SA 12" src="https://github.com/user-attachments/assets/b84aab7e-480a-40bc-ae8b-7cf00568fdce" />
-The image below shows the clean code and perfect/ maximum score after fixing the last missing-function-docstring error
+The image below shows the clean code after fixing the last missing-function-docstring error

 <img width="613" height="65" alt="Screenshot SA clean code" src="https://github.com/user-attachments/assets/e385b2e9-433a-4c1a-b9cf-031caf79f540" />

 According to pylint the static code analysis has completed with a perfect score of 10/10.

 Personally I know the code, though clean is not yet secure since I introduced an input interface for tracert which has no input validation.
 So to be sure the code is clean and secure we test the code with copilot.

 The following are security considerations by copilot:
 1. Privilege Requirement: sniff() uses raw sockets which typically require root/administrator privileges.
 Running this with elevated rights can be risky if the environment is not well controlled.
 2. Open Sniffing: If you deploy this on a shared network or device without user consent, it can become legally and ethically problematic—especially in corporate or public settings.

 3. No Output Filtering or Sanitization: Your print statements directly output data from packets.
 If this were piped into a log or UI in a real system, you'd want to sanitize inputs to prevent injection attacks or unexpected code execution.